wooger/test-testers/README.md

 # Bikes Tester Exercise

 ## Your Challenge
 We need you to create an integration test suite to test that the application described below functions correctly and renders according to the user stories.
+- Fork this project
+- write your integration test suite
+- document profusely
+- if you have time attempt to get some bonus points (see below for assesment criteria)

+You have a week to get this done in.
+**Good Luck!**

 ## The Scenario
 One of our dev team has developed this wonderful Bikes application in [Angular.js](https://angularjs.org/) to meet our customer's requirements.